 In 1926, Dazee Bristol was asked to create some floats for the parade that would last.
 The ones she created are still highlights of current parades.
 They include Dazee’s Dance Hall, Harry P. Hynds Blacksmith Shop, the Placer Mine (depicting South Pass City, Wyoming) and the Silver Crown Mine (which pokes fun at some early residents who invested in a mining scam).
 In the 1930s and 40s, Dazee added the Vigilante Float, the Hells Half Acre Saloon Float and the One-Room School House.

-Join us in Cheyenne as people from all over the world take in the sights and sounds of some of the top marching bands and horse-drawn vehicles in the country!
-The parade starts in front of the Wyoming Capitol and follows the parade route marked in red on the map below.
+Join us as people from all over the world take in the sights and sounds of some of the top marching bands and horse-drawn vehicles in the country!
+The parade starts in front of the Wyoming Capitol and follows the parade route marked in red on the map.